-- Infrared Astronomy Satellite (IRAS) the first all-sky mid- and far-IR survey. - Two Micron All-Sky Survey (2MASS) a deep, uniform all-sky survey at J, H, - Spitzer Space Telescope 3-160 microns (see earlier slide). - Balloon-borne Large Aperture Submillimeter Telescope (BLAST) a prototype of Herschel's SPIRE camera flown on a balloon in 2005-2006. - Cosmic Evolution Survey (COSMOS) a multiwavelength survey of a 2 sq. degree field involving every Great Observatory as well as ground-based data. - BOLOCAM a millimeter wavelength bolometer array at the Caltech Submillimeter Observatory. - AKARI a Japanese IR telescope that surveyed the whole sky at 9-160 microns. - Midcourse Science Experiment (MSX) a mid-IR telescope that mapped the Galactic plane and the gaps in the IRAS all-sky coverage. - Infrared Space Observatory (ISO) US interface to the ESA archive for ISO.
+- Infrared Astronomy Satellite (IRAS) the first all-sky mid- and far-IR survey. - Two Micron All-Sky Survey (2MASS) a deep, uniform all-sky survey at J, H, and Vo. - Spitzer Space Telescope 3-160 microns (see earlier slide). - Planck = ESA mission, all-sky survey at 30 to 857 GHz (1 cm to 350 microns) - WISE = Widefield Infrared Survey Explorer all-sky survey at 3-23 um - Balloon-borne Large Aperture Submillimeter Telescope (BLAST) a prototype of Herschel's SPIRE camera flown on a balloon in 2005-2006. - Cosmic Evolution Survey (COSMOS) a multiwavelength survey of a 2 sq. degree field involving every Great Observatory as well as ground-based data. - BOLOCAM a millimeter wavelength bolometer array at the Caltech Submillimeter Observatory. - AKARI a Japanese IR telescope that surveyed the whole sky at 9-160 microns. - Midcourse Science Experiment (MSX) a mid-IR telescope that mapped the Galactic plane and the gaps in the IRAS all-sky coverage. - Infrared Space Observatory (ISO) US interface to the ESA archive for ISO.